daherrerago26/AnalistaBancolombia/README.md

 # AnalistaBancolombia
-Curso "Prueba Técnica - Analista Bancolombia" para choucair
+Course "Prueba Técnica - Analista Bancolombia" choucair

 In this repository you will find all the code carried out in the introductory course for the position of functional quality analyst.